ericsopa/Eclipse-Builder/README.md

 Each method has advantages and disadvantages.

 #####Activiti Forms

 *Advantages*

--Quick and easy for simple use cases
+- Quick and easy for simple use cases
--No HTML form is required, form is rendered n the fly from the Activiti defined form fields *Disadvantages*
+- No HTML form is required, form is rendered n the fly from the Activiti defined form fields

+*Disadvantages*

--Limited to Activiti form schema, for example, there is no password form field type, so passwords appear in clear test instead of bullets
+- Limited to Activiti form schema, for example, there is no password form field type, so passwords appear in clear test instead of bullets
--Limited functionality since there is no HTML form, there can be no JavaScript code to hook into product features
+- Limited functionality since there is no HTML form, there can be no JavaScript code to hook into product features

 #####_formGenerationTemplate

 *Advantages*

--Easy to embed in BPMN XML with custom builder now and part of default behavior in v3.0 -JavaScript code can be used to access product features like realtime password strength evaluation *Disadvantages*
+- Easy to embed in BPMN XML with custom builder now and part of default behavior in v3.0
+- JavaScript code can be used to access product features like realtime password strength evaluation

+*Disadvantages*

--In v2.x, default behavior is to require XML escaped HTML which is ugly and hard to read and modify
+- In v2.x, default behavior is to require XML escaped HTML which is ugly and hard to read and modify
 #####formKey

 *Advantages*

--Deepest integration into the OpenIDM UI Framework -Lets forms be defined outside the Activiti BPMN XML file *Disadvantages*
+- Deepest integration into the OpenIDM UI Framework
+- Lets forms be defined outside the Activiti BPMN XML file

+*Disadvantages*

--Deepest integration into the OpenIDM UI Framework -Must know our UI framework (JQuery, Backbone, Mustache)
+- Deepest integration into the OpenIDM UI Framework
+- Must know our UI framework (JQuery, Backbone, Mustache)